Please click here to see the 2013-2014 competition results

 - All submissions should be sent in Word, PDF, or text format.

 - Documents submitted should be named for the school and level.
 For example, a masters team from ACA State University could submit a document named "ACA State U - Masters.docx".
 If we can not determine from the document itself which school submitted it, then it will be invalid.
+In order to ensure a blind review of submissions, essays should not contain any information that refers to the teams' university affiliations - headers, footers, location descriptions, etc. The submissions will be assigned a numerical code to ensure anonymity prior to evaluation and scoring by the members of the Ethics Committee.

 - By submitting a case study response, teams agree to allow their names to be posted online, to appear in Counseling Today, and for their responses to be posted online.